We tested out Roam, the totally customizable carry-on bag

 Despite being the smallest Roam model, the Jaunt’s 40-liter capacity feels seriously roomy.
 It features two open compartments divided by compression boards, which you strap in and squish down to remove excess air and keep your clothes in place.

-While the compression boards were easy to use and did indeed free up more packing space, I’d ultimately prefer to have one fully-zipped, “chuck-it” side — basically, a deep pocket to secure loose items or anything that needs to hold its shape.
+While the compression boards were easy to use and did indeed free up more packing space, I’d ultimately prefer to have one fully zipped, “chuck-it” side — basically, a deep pocket to secure loose items or anything that needs to hold its shape.
 Whether or not you smoosh down the compression board on either side, it won’t totally prevent loose items from spilling out when you open the bag.
 Maybe other travelers don’t find themselves having to reach into their suitcase at the airport as much as I do (hey, sometimes you accidentally wrap your headphones in your socks and forget about them until boarding), but I do think this would be a smart upgrade.

 Other flaws, but not deal breakers

 The Jaunt is a great bag, but it’s not perfect.
-In addition to the lack of a fully-zipped interior compartment, there’s no option to customize the color of the telescopic handle, luggage lock or wheel frames — all of which come only in black.
-This is a minor gripe given the amount of customization that is offered, but I didn’t love the way the dark accents popped against some of the brighter case colors.
+In addition to the lack of a fully zipped interior compartment, there’s no option to customize the color of the telescopic handle, luggage lock or wheel frames — all of which come only in black.
+This is a minor gripe given the amount of customization that’s offered, but I didn’t love the way the dark accents popped against some of the brighter case colors.

 More annoying is the bag’s stiff zipper, which Roam says is actually by design: the zipper creates a waterproof seal when closed so your stuff will stay dry should your bag get left on the tarmac in the rain.
-Placed under my showerhead for five minutes, the zipper did indeed prevent any water from seeping inside the bag.
-But that water-proofing comes at the cost of zipper smoothness, and it was minorly annoying to open and close the case.
+Placed under my shower head for five minutes, the zipper did indeed prevent any water from seeping inside the bag.
+But that waterproofing comes at the cost of zipper smoothness, and it was minorly annoying to open and close the case.
 This wouldn’t be a major issue for travelers heading to one place and sticking around for a while, but for anyone bouncing between multiple destinations on a trip, the zipper might start to get a little frustrating with frequent repacking.

 The bottom line

 Still, I found myself really loving my Roam bag given that it’s so roomy, lightweight and, dare I say, expertly designed.
 Overall, the Roam Jaunt is a fantastic piece of carry-on luggage and one that I’ll be reaching for regularly once the world opens back up.
-It’s a high quality bag that’s a joy to use in addition to being a joy to look at.
+It’s a high-quality bag that’s a joy to use in addition to being a joy to look at.